Herbalife Q3: Huge Issues Exposed By FTC Order

 After a Herbalife (HLF) conference call it is always necessary to do some fact checking and parsing.
 We have seen some audacious claims under Johnson, but my initial view is that things are even worse under the Goudis regime.
-Of course Goudis has a much bigger problem to cover up now the FTC requirements are in place and new reporting numbers providing greater insight than ever before.
+Of course Goudis has a much bigger problem to cover up now the FTC requirements are in place and new reporting numbers are providing greater insight than ever before.

 This article identifies a number of very significant falsehoods, misdirection's and contradictions regarding North America that came out in the Q3 earnings call.
 Even those skeptical of the short argument will not be able to explain away these inconvenient findings.
 All quotes are from the Herbalife Q3 earnings report unless otherwise stated.
 All discussion pertains to the North American market whether explicitly stated or not.